Arts and Culture

 Location: On College Avenue, between Broadway Road and Apache Boulevard

 Painted in 2018, Jake Early’s tribute to Tempe, “Meet Me at Daley Park,” showcases the city’s history at 400 feet.
-When Early was designing this mural, he connected with the neighborhood adjacent to the park, which inspired the name of the mural.
-He really wanted to “create a digital history [timeline] of this neighborhood, at that time of the mural to roughly 100 years ago.”
+When designing this mural, Early’s connected with the neighborhood adjacent to the park, which inspired the mural’s name.
+His goal was to “create a digital history [timeline] of this neighborhood.”
 A notable part of the mural is the Arizona flag bookended by Pecan trees which would have been in the area.
-“Roughly 100 years ago, Arizona had just come into statehood, so my placement of the Arizona flag is a nod to that,” says Early.
-He chuckles as he describes the history and how then “students were riding bikes and listening to music on wired earbuds, and now they’re listening on [Airpods].”
-Because the piece is so big and features many vignettes, the photo opportunities are endless!
-He painted this mural in 12 weeks after a couple of delays, including breaking his arm just nine days into the project!
+“Roughly 100 years ago, Arizona had just come into statehood, so my placement of the Arizona flag is a nod to that,” he said.
+Because the piece is so big and features many vignettes, the photo opportunities are endless.
 Fun fact: it was the City of Tempe’s second public mural commission.

 Amazed Baby” by Lucretia Torva